50.003 - Express.js and MySQL¶

 As a standard option for SQL compatible database, MySQL offers a subset of the language to enable the user to define the database tables, AKA Data Definition Language.

-statement specifies the table name (preceding the bracket),
+The CREATE TABLE statement specifies the table name (preceding the bracket),

-as a variable length character array with max length 255.
-In addition, we specify the primary key using the PRIMARY KEY
+and the attributes (inbetween the brackets).
+We have to define the type of the attribute, INTEGER as integer, VARCHAR(255) as a variable length character array with max length 255.
+In addition, we specify the primary key using the PRIMARY KEY keyword.
+PRIMARY KEY and FOREIGN KEY are used to establish a relationship between two tables.

 Note that SQL statements are case insensitive.